-- 3. Change your baud rate to 115200 bps, and press Enter to enable download mode.
+- 3. Change your baud rate to 115200 bps, and press Enter to enable download.
 From the terminal emulation program, select the file you want to download, set the protocol to XModem, and then initialize downloading. - Notes: 1.
-If you use Windows HyperTerminal, disconnect and reconnect to enable the new baud rate. - The download file should be an OmniStack[®] 6124 binary file from Alcatel; otherwise the agent will not accept it.
-The file naming convention is:

-Runtime program: Agent-Vx.yz, POST program: Boot-Vx.yx, and Mainboard program: 8051-Vx.yz After the file has been downloaded, the console screen will display information similar to that shown below.
-Press "s" to start the management interface, change the baud rate back to 9600, and press Enter.
-The Logon screen will then appear.
+If you use Windows HyperTerminal, disconnect 3, set the baud rate, and reconnect ... - The download file must be the correct binary file for the switch; otherwise the agent will not accept it. - 4.
+After the file has been downloaded, the console screen will display information similar to that shown below.
+Press Enter to download to permanent memory, change the baudrate back to 9600, press Enter to start decompressing the new firmware, and then press Enter to open the Logon screen.

-XModem Download to DRAM buffer area 0x00200000: ...
-SUCCESS !
+''' XModem Download to DRAM buffer area 0x00200000: ...........
+SUCCESS!

 Verifying image in DRAM download buffer 0x00200000...
-SUCCESS !
+SUCCESS!

 Update FlashROM Image at 0x02880000 ...
+SUCCESS!

-SUCCESS !
-(D)ownload another Image or (S)tart Application: [S] s Change Baud Rate to 9600 and Press <ENTER>.
+(D)ownload another Image or (S)tart Application: [S]

+Change Baud Rate to 9600 and Press <ENTER>. '''